m43/svg-latte/README.md

 ### DeepSVG's Icons dataset

-To run the baseline on DeepSVG's icons dataset you can either follow the instructions in the DeepSVG repository, or the following.
-First download the dataset by following the instructions in the DeepSVG submodule.
+To run the baseline on DeepSVG's icons dataset you can either follow the instructions in the DeepSVG repository or the following.
+First, download the dataset by following the instructions in the DeepSVG submodule.
 Second, update the paths in the config module `svglatte.dataset.deepsvg_config.deepsvg_hierarchical_ordered_icons`.
 Third and final, run using the updated config module:
 ```sh
 python -m svglatte.train_deepsvg --config-module svglatte.dataset.deepsvg_config.deepsvg_hierarchical_ordered_icons --num_gpus 2
 ```